ruby-hyperloop/ruby-hyperloop.io/docs/01-why-react.md

 React is all about building reusable components.
 In fact, with React the *only* thing you do is build components.
 Since they're so encapsulated, components make code reuse, testing, and separation of concerns easy.

-## Give It Five Minutes

-React challenges a lot of conventional wisdom, and at first glance some of the ideas may seem crazy.
-[Give it five minutes](https://signalvnoise.com/posts/3124-give-it-five-minutes) while reading this guide; those crazy ideas have worked for building thousands of components both inside and outside of Facebook and Instagram.

 ## Learn More

-You can learn more about our motivations behind building React in [this blog post](/react/blog/2013/06/05/why-react.html).
+You can learn more about our motivations behind building React in [this blog post from the React.js site.](http://facebook.github.io/react/blog/2013/06/05/why-react.html).